iandennismiller/gh-impact/about.md

 permalink: /about/
 ---

-Who are the most influential builders on GitHub?  *gh-impact* is a measure of influence on GitHub.
+Who are the most influential builders on GitHub?  *gh-impact* answers that question.  *gh-impact* is a measure of influence on GitHub.

 ## Influence